jianliu2006/jianliu2006.github.io/_pages/about.md

 # 🔥 News
 - *2024.04*: &nbsp;🎉🎉 Our 《Designing Pin-pression Gripper and Learning its Dexterous Grasping with Online In-hand Adjustment》paper is conditionally accepted to SIGGRAPH 2025.
+- *2024.04*: &nbsp;🎉🎉 Our 《PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation》paper is accepted to TPAMI.
 - *2024.09*: &nbsp;🎉🎉 I joined the School of Software of Shenyang University of Technology, as a lecturer.
 - *2022.07*: &nbsp;🎉🎉 I joined the School of Software of Tsinghua University as a postdoctoral fellow.